We need to grow healthier Malaysians

 Of course, like charity, it should begin at home too.

-Let’s make this a national agenda before our healthcare, or more precisely our sick care, costs become unsustainable.
+Let’s make this a national agenda before our healthcare, or more precisely our sick care, cost become unsustainable.

 Comments: letters@thesundaily.com